 The globalisation of business means that the management of people has become an international activity.
 It cannot be assumed that what is effective in one country can be automatically transferred to another country, even when it is within the same organisation.

 This course will enable you to manage people across borders and be fully informed on cross-cultural issues within international HR.

 On this course you can:

-We are an Accredited Centre for the Chartered Institute of Personnel and Development (CIPD).
+We are an Approved Centre for the Chartered Institute of Personnel and Development (CIPD).
 On completion, you will be eligible to seek Associate Membership of the CIPD and you may meet the criteria for Chartered Membership (depending on your previous experience).
 The CIPD is the world's largest internally-recognised Chartered HR and development professional body.

 Here are some routes our graduates have pursued:

 The course was highly informative as I was exposed to general past and current HR issues from all around the world.
 The lecturers were really good and lectures were interactive, which required students’ full participation.
 It was also an avenue for me to learn more from my course members.